uilab-kaist/coe491-ai-and-society-spring-2024/discussion.md

 ```

 - The interview/lecture video(s) before class will be uploaded by every Monday 23:59.
-- If you do not submit a discussion prompt, **0.3pt** will be deducted from your attendance point, which is 10% of the whole evaluation score.
-If you are late for the submission, **0.1pt** will be deducted.
+- If you do not submit this form, 0.3pt will be deducted from your attendance point (10%).
+We allow a late submission before the class starts, and you will get a 0.1pt deduction.

 The lecturer for each class will curate the submitted discussion prompts and present the final prompt during class.